 As well as solutions for users to access computers remotely, LogMeIn also has a number of products for businesses focused on IT problem shooting, such as GoToAssist and Rescue Lens.

 In some ways, TeamViewer has been a victim of its own success, and the few high profile scams that include using TeamViewer as a tool should not put you off as a business.
 The software itself is extremely secure, especially when used correctly, and admin-level permissions mean that companies can ensure their employees are using best practice.

-TeamViewer isn’t a new product, although it’s likely that the pandemic of 2020 has caused many companies to look into remote access solutions for the first time.
+TeamViewer isn’t a new product, although it’s likely that the coronavirus pandemic has caused many companies to look into remote access solutions for the first time.
 There are other options out there, but TeamViewer’s combination of price and features make it one that's hard to pass over.